wearvr/pico-vr-unity-sdk-instructions/docs/pico-iap-payment-sdk-user-management.md

 To display the Pico login interface:

 ```
+#if !UNITY_EDITOR
 void PicoPaymentSDK.Login();
+#endif
 ```

 To receive the result of the login, define a GameObject in your scene called `PicoPayment` (the name is important) and attach a script that defines a `LoginCallback` method.

 ```
 void LoginCallback(string result);
 ```

 Where `result` is a string containing a serialized JSON object representing the result of the sign in request.

+> The Pico SDK expects a GameObject called `PicoPayment` to receive callback information from the underlying operating system.
+This is currently hard-coded, so must match exactly or your callbacks will not be triggered.

 #### Successful sign in request